 From Entry 1 there is ADA parking near the Creekside Lodge and Snowbird's beginner, intermediate and advanced terrain.
 Inside Creekside Lodge there is a series of elevators you can use to reach the snow level.
 There are additional ADA parking spots located in the preferred parking lot by the Wilbere and Mid-Gad chairlifts near the snow but there is some distance to cover between the parking spots and the chairlifts.
 It's a bit easier to park in the ADA spots in the preferred parking zone near Mid-Gad and Wilbere than to make your way through Creekside Loddge and down two separate elevators.

-Snowbird is most appropriate for intermediate or advanced skiers and riders.
+Snowbird is most appropriate for intermediate or advanced skiers and riders navigating on their own.
 The chairlift height can vary at Snowbird depending on snowfall so it can be helpful to ask lift attendants questions or check with Wasatch Adaptive for current conditions.
 Much like Snowbasin, Snowbird offers a nifty, wheeled cart for sit skiers to board the Aerial Tram.

 There are ADA restrooms on Level 2 and Level 1 of the Snowbird Center or the bottom level of the Creekside Lodge.